Drop shipping: In China

+China's relation with the drop shipping business model is already well established with e-commerce platforms such as Alibaba and AliExpress having facilitated the growth of drop shipping by providing marketplaces for suppliers and drop shippers to connect.
+Subsequently, with these platforms continually expanding, China has experienced exponential economic growth, leading to increased disposable income for its citizens.
+Moreover, internet penetration and smartphone adoption have also increased quite drastically.
+The combination of these factors have manifested an extensive domestic platform for e-commerce, supplying greater opportunities for drop shipping businesses to expand.

+The Chinese government has established the significance of e-commerce and cross-border trade for the country's economic development.
+Subsequently, the Chinese government has created policies, initiatives, and regulations to aid and promote the market platform of e-commerce.
+Such an example is the government establishment of special economic zones and tax incentives to encourage e-commerce and export-specific industries.

 Scams

-Drop shipping has also been a component of internet-based work-at-home schemes posted on social networking services.
-Scam artists will promote drop-shipping as a work-at-home scheme, in which victims will be sold a list of businesses from which drop shipment orders can be placed.
+Drop shipping has been a popular component of internet-based work-at-home schemes posted on social networking services.
+Scammers will promote drop-shipping as a work-at-home scheme, in which victims will be sold a list of businesses from which drop shipment orders can be placed.
 These businesses may not be wholesalers, but other businesses or individuals acting as middlemen between retailers and wholesalers, with no product of their own to sell.
 These middlemen often charge prices that leave little profit margin for the victim and require a regular fee for use of their services.
 In 2019, the Gimlet Media podcast Reply All investigated the drop-shipping phenomenon, exploring the way drop shippers microtarget their client, but also found that micro-shipping itself is a rather dubious industry in that, despite the promises of some of the most well-known drop-shipping proponents, few drop shippers actually make any profits.

-In 2016, Buzzfeed News published an article exposing unscrupulous drop-shippers in China, describing how customers were receiving products that were not as those were advertised, or not receiving any products at all.
+In 2016, BuzzFeed News published an article exposing unscrupulous drop-shippers in China, describing how customers were receiving products that were not those which were advertised, or did not receive any products at all.

-One effect of drop-shipping is that customers who receive a drop-shipped package will realise that they overpaid for the item, return the item to the seller, then reorder the identical item directly from the manufacturer.
-The cost of processing the return and the loss of the unsalable returned product can result in significant losses to the drop shipper.
+One effect of drop-shipping scams is that customers who receive a drop-shipped package may realise that they overpaid for the item, return the item to the seller, and then reorder the identical item directly from the manufacturer.
+The cost of processing the return and the loss of the unsold returned product can result in significant losses to the drop shipper.